atlanta’s home for original plays & musicals by top emerging writers

 Artist Directory

 Are you a stage manager, director, choreographer, musical director, or designer?
 Add your name to our Artist Directory.
-We’ll send the writers this list of artists as a reference to help them fill in any blanks on their production teams.
-(Note that we don’t take actors on the Artist Directory – use the casting info above).
+We’ll send the Festival writers this list of artists as a reference to help them fill in any blanks on their production teams.

 Pro Tip: Write “Festival Producer” or “Festival Volunteer” under “what’s your specialty” if you’re interested in volunteering for the Festival as a whole!